 To date, I have not conducted formal research.
 However, preparing for my various medical certifications and working with the XXXX County Drug Taskforce required a lot of research.
 I have done many educational presentations in area schools, impressing young people on the dangers of methamphetamine addiction.

-For the past eight years, I have worked as an Emergency Trauma Nurse for XXXX Hospital, an award-winning medical center that offers a broad range of inpatient and outpatient services as well as XXXX Hospital.
-St. CloudHospital is blessed to have a great deal of state-of-the-art technology.
-My duties include, but are not limited to providing critical care, trauma care and general healthcare for and serving a diverse population and entire age range of patients, assessing and triaging patients.
-At XXXX, an acute care hospital, I also perform ECGs, blood draws, titration of medications and arrange transfers of patients to higher care level areas/facilities.
-From the time I received my AD in Nursing until 1998, I was a Telemetry Nurse, working in recovery rooms (post-op care), ICU, as well as educating patients post MI, medication teaching for cardiac and telemetry patients.
+For the past eight years, I have worked as an Emergency Trauma Nurse for XXXX Hospital, an award-winning medical center that offers a broad range of inpatient and outpatient services at XXXX Hospital.
+XXXX Hospital is blessed to have a great deal of state-of-the-art technology.
+My duties include, but are not limited to, providing critical care, trauma care, and general healthcare for and serving a diverse population of all ages, assessing and triaging patients.
+At XXXX, an acute care hospital, I also perform ECGs, blood draws, titration of medications, and arrange transfers of patients to higher care level areas/facilities.
+From the time I received my AD in Nursing until 1998, I was a Telemetry Nurse, working in post-op recovery rooms and ICU and educating patients.